Lea esta hoja informativa en español

 Powerful HIV drugs now make it possible for people living with HIV to live far longer lives than could have been imagined before effective HIV treatment became available.
 This is one of the greatest successes of modern medicine.
 Those who have lived with HIV for many years are often called long-term survivors (LTS).

 There are a few definitions describing HIV LTS.
 One definition of LTS refers to those who have been living with HIV since before the modern era of effective HIV drugs, or "highly active antiretroviral therapy" (HAART).
 They are sometimes known as pre-HAART LTS or "longest-term survivors."
 They acquired HIV when the condition was, in most cases, a death sentence.
 They often spent their early adult lives believing they would die young - and watching scores of friends die of the health condition with which they themselves were living.
-This kind of traumatic experience can leave an indelible mark on people's lives, and affect mental and physical health, as well as financial stability and overall quality of life.
+This kind of traumatic experience can leave a lasting mark on people's lives, and affect mental and physical health, as well as financial stability and overall quality of life.

-Another definition of LTS refers to people who have been living with HIV for more than ten years, and who were diagnosed after 1996.
+Another definition refers to people who have been living with HIV for more than ten years, and who were diagnosed after 1996.
 This group is sometimes known as post-HAART LTS.
 This is considered a very different experience than being diagnosed earlier in the epidemic.

 Due to longer survival with HIV, the percentage of older adults living with HIV is increasing in all regions of the world.
 However, not all HIV LTS are older adults.
 People now in their twenties and thirties who acquired HIV at birth or while very young have also lived with HIV for decades - and may have experienced the loss of many loved ones due to the virus.
 For more information about lifetime survivors (also known as Dandelions), a unique group of long-term HIV survivors, please see our fact sheet on women with early acquired HIV.